psycpv/dz-studio/README.md

 - Every new PR to the `main` branch triggers the `CI` workflow that builds and lints the project.
 Also, every push to the `main` triggers the `CI` workflow.

+# Automatic dependency bumps

+The Dependabot configuration is located in the `.github/dependabot.yml`.
+It is configured to check weekly for new versions of dependencies in the `package.json` and actions used in workflows.
+If there is a new versions, Dependabot opens a PR.

+## Secrets

+- `DZDEPENDABOT_GH_TOKEN` - personal access token of the `dzdependabot` account with the `packages:read` permission.